Agent Definition Guide: Creating Custom Agents

 field exists and is unique - Restart Forge to reload agents

-- Validate YAML syntax using an online YAML validator
+- Use an online YAML validator to check syntax

 - Quote strings containing special characters